 Here calories mentioned are for one hour for a 150lbs individual on average for the following house cleaning activities:

-- Vacuuming: Calories burnt-176 cal-A pull and push motion gives strength to the back, chest, and arms.
+- Vacuuming: Calories burnt-176 cal-A pull and push motion strengthens the back, chest, and arms.

 - Gardening: Calories burnt-287 cal-Weeds cleaning is a full-body exercise with planting, squatting, raking leaves, and bending.